2007 Cleveland Indians season: Season summary

 The Indians began the 2007 season on the road in Chicago for a three-game series with the White Sox.
 The lineup supplied plenty of offense as the Indians won the first two games of the series.
 Grady Sizemore hit three home runs in the series, but the White Sox won the third game, leaving the Indians with a record of 2–1 as they head home.

 However, their home opener, as well as the remainder of a four-game series with the Seattle Mariners, was postponed due to heavy snow.
 After a discussion about a possible relocation of the following series between the Indians and the Angels to Anaheim, the Indians decided to relocate the three-game series to Miller Park in Milwaukee.
 The three-game series averaged a surprising 17,498 fans in attendance, and featured several homages to the fact that the film Major League was shot in Milwaukee, including closer Joe Borowski entering the game to "Wild Thing".

 In that series, the Indians got a solid outing by CC Sabathia, and although the Angels roughed up the bullpen, closer Joe Borowski held on in the 9th inning to give the Indians a 7–6 victory.
 Angels' pitcher Joe Saunders dominated the second game, and the Angels won 4–1.
 In the final game of the series, Travis Hafner hit a 3-run home run in the bottom of the 8th inning to put the Indians ahead 4–2 for a comeback win.

 On April 13, the Indians announced they had signed starter Jake Westbrook to a three-year contract extension.
 Westbrook would have been eligible for free agency at the end of the season.

-The Indians came back to Cleveland and played their first official game at Jacobs Field, but lost to the White Sox 6–4.
-However, the Indians won the next two games with impressive pitching and defense and improved to 6–3 on the season.
-The three-game series averaged 16,586 fans per game in attendance, a modern-era record for lowest average attendance in a team's first home series of the season.

 On April 28, the Indians had a six-game winning streak snapped in part because of a rare scoring decision.
 The umpires retroactively added a run to the Baltimore Orioles' score three innings after the play had occurred.
 Manager Eric Wedge immediately appealed the decision to the MLB commissioner's office.
 The game will remain as originally played, as the commissioner's office has upheld the umpire's decision.
 The Indians won the following game to end the month of April with a 14–8 record, having won seven of their last eight games.